OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-15.md

 ## Genesis 15:19

-the land of the Kenites, Kenizzites, Kadmonites,
+the territory of the Kenites, Kenizzites, Kadmonites,

 ## Genesis 15:20